Teachers

 - The late Ron Russell, her first teacher, who loved Aikido above everything and was a skilled and dedicated teacher.

-- The late Mr. H. Foster of the Institute of Aikido, (UK), Ron's teacher and mentor who generously shared his vast reservoir of knowledge accumulated over 50 years in Aikido.
+- The late Mr. H. Foster of the Institute of Aikido, (UK) who generously shared his vast reservoir of knowledge accumulated over 50 years in Aikido.

 - Richard Moon, who taught that Aikido is so much more than technique and that it is OK to make mistakes.